CU-DBMI/demo-python-memory-reference-accounting/README.md

 ### Computer Memory

-Computer memory, also sometimes known as "RAM" or "random-access memory", is a type of resource used by computer software on a computer.
+Computer memory, also sometimes known as "RAM" or "random-access memory", or "dynamic memory" is a type of resource used by computer software on a computer.
 "Computer memory stores information, such as data and programs for immediate use in the computer. ...
 Main memory operates at a high speed compared to \[non-memory\] storage which is slower but less expensive and \[oftentimes\] higher in capacity. " ([Wikipedia: Computer memory](https://en.wikipedia.org/wiki/Computer_memory)).

 Computer memory is generally organized as ___heaps___ which help describe chunks of the total memory available on a computer.
 These heaps may be ___private___ (only available to a specific software process) or ___shared___ (available to one or many software processes).
+Heaps can be further segmented into ___pools___ which are areas of the heap which can be used for specific purposes (for example, when multiple memory allocators are used).

 ### Memory Allocator